YizeZhang/Net_Diff/README.md

    3. Fix bug of forward+backward mode

-   4. Fix bug of cycle slip for Android data
+   4. Fix bug of cycle slip for single-frequency data

+   5. Fix bug bug of triple-frequency PPP of GLONASS